Kasonnara/caravan-war/README.md

 > **The purpose of this project is not to develop automatic bots** to play in place of the player.
 This in my opinion have no interest; generating a brief pleasure experience for the user while potentially severely degrading that of others.

+## Setup

+> I recommend to make a python virtual env: (`sudo apt install python3-venv` if you doesn't have installed venv yet) `python3 -m venv cvc_env` <br>
+> then activate it with `source cvc_env/bin/activate`

+Install required python packages `pip install -r requirements.txt`

+If you want to run the Jupyter notebooks, install it : `sudo apt install jupyter-notebook`

+## Run

+### Budget simulator
+`python3 economy/budget_simulator/main.py`
+then go to http://127.0.0.1:8050/ on your favorite web browser

 ## Project architecture

 ### Core